 The connection between gut health and mood has also been known for some time, as individuals suffering from gut health issues are more likely to also suffer from autoimmune diseases and mental issues such as depression and anxiety.
 Symptoms related to poor gut health can be as obvious as abdominal pain, bloating after meals, reflux, or flatulence, but also less obvious like headaches, fatigue, joint pain, and immune system weakness.

-Traditional diets around the world andin India have typically included raw and fermented foods which lead to development of beneficial bacteria within the foods.
-From yogurt, to dosa and idli batter, to fermented fish, everything included good amount of probiotics (good bacteria) which helped people not only in easy digestion but maintain good gut health.
+Traditional diets around the world and in India have typically included raw and fermented foods which lead to the development of beneficial bacteria within the foods.
+From yogurt to dosa and idli batter, to fermented fish, everything included a good amount of probiotics (good bacteria) which helped people not only in easy digestion but maintain good gut health.
 But in our modern society, we’ve effectively managed to pasteurize, irradiate, and process out any naturally occurring beneficial bacteria while at the same time feeding harmful bacteria with a feast of processed starches and sugars in the form of processed foods.

 And therefore, the best way to improve your immunity is by healing your gut.
 Start with these small steps:

 1. Include more natural probiotics

 Probiotics are live micro-organisms that helps in inculcating good bacteria in the gut.
 Some natural sources of probiotics are found in fermented foods like Curd, buttermilk, idli and dosa etc. making them a part of your diet will ensure

 2. Use ghee instead of vegetable oils

 Ghee helps in reducing inflammation and is high in gut healing compound- butyrate.
 A teaspoon of ghee in your lunch and dinner will actually help in easy digestion.
 Cut out bad, inflammatory omega 6 rich fats like vegetable oils.
 Replace these with healthier oils like extra-virgin olive oil and coconut oil.3.
 Focus more on veggies